techfaqs/Tech-FAQs/CONTRIBUTING.md

 Please send a [GitHub Pull Request](https://github.com/animenon/Tech-FAQs/pull/new/master) with a clear list of what you've done (read more about [pull requests](http://help.github.com/pull-requests/)).
 Please make sure all of your commits are atomic (one feature per commit).

-Always write a clear log message for your commits and add the number of the Issue (if your commit is for an Issue).
+Always write a clear log message for your commits and add the Issue Number (if your commit is for an Issue).
 One-line messages are fine for small changes, but bigger changes should look like this:

     $ git commit -m "A brief summary of the commit
     >